-Russians consume the equivalent of 15 liters of pure alcohol per head each year, chief public health official Gennady Onishchenko said in a newspaper interview last year.
+Russians consume the equivalent of 15 litres of pure alcohol per head each year, chief public health official Gennady Onishchenko said in a newspaper interview last year.

-The alcohol industry body said 8.2 million decaliters of vodka -- or more than half a liter for every one of Russia’s 141 million population -- was stockpiled in shops and warehouses on November 1, a volume unprecedented in modern Russia.
+The alcohol industry body said 8.2 million decalitres of vodka -- or more than half a litre for every one of Russia’s 141 million population -- was stockpiled in shops and warehouses on November 1, a volume unprecedented in modern Russia.